 COVID – Preventing Infections

-The commitment to the health and safety of our community is paramount as we implement a phased return to campus.
-We encourage everyone to continue to follow guidelines designed to prevent infections.
+The commitment to the health and safety of our community is paramount.
+We encourage everyone to continue following guidelines designed to prevent infections.

 If you are not feeling well, please stay home and contact your appropriate health care provider.